st0nebreaker/food-diary/README.md

 ```

 ## In Action
-### If an entry is submitted with the same symptom associated with a food item from that day, a new trend notification will alert
+### If an entry is submitted with the same symptom associated with a food item from a different day, a new trend notification will alert
 ![](https://media.giphy.com/media/eH3zbMsbXvzchEme8S/giphy.gif)

 ## Active search bar demo